Whale Arts Agency

 1. Plan and deliver weekly creative sessions to fit with the needs of the group.

-1. Look after the Men’s Group’s materials.
-This includes keeping the cupboard organised and liaising with Arts and Wellbeing Programme Lead when new, or replacement materials are required.
+1. Look after the Let’s Create materials.
+This includes keeping the cupboard organised and liaising with Arts and Wellbeing Programme Manager when new, or replacement materials are required.

 1. Heat up and serve soup to the group.
 Food Hygiene and Safety training will be provided by WHALE Arts.